Adjusting to a Mouth Guard or Retainer in 4 Months

 • There are no sores or excessive salivation due to the appliance.

-First Four Months with Night Guard or Retainer
+First Four Months with Mouth Guard or Retainer

 You began with an unfamiliar object in your mouth each night—a sensation that required both patience and time to acclimate.
 Now, after several weeks, that initial awareness has transformed into a sense of normalcy.
 The appliance you thought you could never get used to has become an indispensable ally in your dental health arsenal.

-• Initial Discomfort: Learning the contours of your mouth, experiencing some soreness, and finding the right position for your night guard or retainer was the first hurdle.
+• Initial Discomfort: Learning the contours of your mouth, experiencing some soreness, and finding the right position for your mouth guard or retainer was the first hurdle.

 • Adjustment Period: With each passing night, you started to tweak your routine—cleaning the appliance became second nature, and discomfort lessened.